tobycc23/ghco-trading/README.txt

 ___GHCO Trading Application - PnL Positions___

 Background:
 Application to aggregate trade data based on CSV files.
-Initial sample set will be loaded on startup and a trade aggregation on the whole data set “per BBGCode, per portfolio, per strategy, per user” will be actioned.
+Initial sample set will be loaded on startup and a PnL position aggregation on the whole data set “per BBGCode, per portfolio, per strategy, per user” will be actioned.
 To see the results set either "aggregation.outputToCsv" or "aggregation.outputToConsole" in application.yml to true.
+Note, the results for this initial aggregation is converted into USD via a simple FX service (can be split into currency as extra level of aggregation too, but naturally doesn't make sense to aggregate together values from different currencies).

+Went a step further to allow for aggregations of different criteria, with optional filters and optional currency conversion.

 Further trades can be loaded in via a drop of a new CSV file into the "/resources/data/input" directory while the application is running or before startup, or via the API.
 Further aggregations can also be executed via the API.